SoNearSonar/WaifuImAPI-NET/Documentation/usage.md

 ## Favorites
 Below are examples of C# API calls for utilizing favorites:

 NOTE: Favorites requires getting an Authorization token and storing it somewhere in any projects that are made.
 It is not recommended to store it as plain-text or on a open source repository.
-More information can be found [here]()
+A token can be obtained from logging in [here](https://www.waifu.im/dashboard/)

 ### Get Favorites
 Getting list of favorited images: